yonatanmk/email-challenge/README.md

-Run the program from the command line using `node email-sorter.js` from the root folder The result in logged in the terminal
+Run the program from the command line using `node email-sorter.js` from the root folder

+The result is logged in the terminal

 ## Testing: